CIS565-Fall-2014/Project6-DeferredShader/README.md

 ![](diffuse_blinn-phong.png)

-Toon Shading
+###Toon Shading with silhouetting

 To implement toon shader, I calculated the dot product of the light and the normal of each screen point.
 Then I assigned different colors according to their dot product value, which is divided into 5 bins.
+For silhouetting, I just check the depth of each neighbours of a pixel, and make it black if the depth is larger than a threshold.
 ![](Toon.png)

-Bloom
+###Bloom
+I used the color from Diffuse and Blinn-Phong and made a gaussian convolution to add glow.
 ![](Bloom.png)

 Screen Space Ambient Occlusion
+For SSAO, I sampled 100 points around each screen points and check if their depth is larger than the screen point's depth.
+The ratio of points has larger depth is used as the color.
 ![](SSAO.png)
 -------------------------------------------------------------------------------
 OVERVIEW: